Alex-Werner/Alex-Werner/README.md

 - [TyrDB](https://github.com/Alex-Werner/tyrdb) - Fast, easy, and instant-to-use database.
 Similar to Mongo it uses a subset of its query system.
 Local FS (perfect for MVP condition before just switching to a cloud instance).
 Uses modified contextual B+Tree for indexing.
 - [SBTree](https://github.com/Alex-Werner/sbtree) = Optimised document store using B+ Tree for fields.
 Adapters support for In-Memory and FileSystem

-For any item out of this list, I should consider it stable, but contact me on Twitter (@obusco) if you need me to get a look at it !
+For any item out of this list, I should consider it stable, but contact me on Twitter (@obusco) if you need me to get a look at it; with more than 150 repos, I tend to overlook PR and issues!

+#### Currently self-financed side projects

+- [WindfallerAI](https://github.com/WindfallerAI) - Financial digital assistant; Familly-office's services for all wallets.
+(RWA ready)

 ---

-Currently looking for any type of opportunities around real world assets tokenisations.
+Currently looking for any opportunities around real-world assets tokenizations.